-Junk removal services can haul away your old television sets, electronics, and household appliances, all of which might require additional steps for proper Dallas appliance disposal.
+Junk removal services can haul away your old television sets, electronics, and household appliances, all of which might require additional steps for proper appliance disposal.
 Unlike the first option, this one isn’t free.
 However, some people might find a junk removal service worth it if they don’t have the time or patience to haul away their own junk or educate themselves on proper disposal or they simply want the convenience of someone coming to their house for a pickup.

 3. Take It to a Recycling Facility for Electronics

 Thanks to the proliferation of electronics in our current age, there’s no shortage of recycling facilities that specialize in electronics.
 These facilities accept televisions, computers, cell phones, tablets, gaming consoles, and more.
 For individuals and schools dropping off their own equipment, the service is free.
 Some facilities may require businesses with bulk drop-offs to pay a fee.
 The TCEQ website also maintains a list of electronics recycling services in Texas with all the details you might need to recycle your old television set.

 If your old TV is still in working condition, consider donation instead of disposal.
 Donating your TV ensures it stays out of the landfill.
 It can also help an organization in need or bring happiness to its new owners.
 A thrift shop that accepts donations is the perfect place to drop off an old working TV set.

 If you need to get rid of your TV or any other kind of household appliances, help is just a phone call away.
 When they need the highest quality in junk removal in Dallas and appliance disposal, Dallas homeowners and businesses know they can trust the professionals from Junk Guru to get the job done quickly, safely, and efficiently.
 Call one of our friendly team members today at 469-217-6984 to find out how we can help you get rid of your junk, trash, appliances, and other kinds of debris.